felipetovarhenao/gamut/docs/source/installation.rst

 		gamut --version
 		gamut --test

-If you see a success message afterwards, it means **GAMuT** can run in your machine.
+If you don't see any errors, it means **GAMuT** runs properly in your machine.